 Foreign currency risk is the possibility that changes in exchange rates between the U.S. dollar and foreign currencies could adversely affect a deposit or investment's fair value.
-The Foundation's endowment and charitable remainder trust asset allocation policies include allocations to non-U.S. securities.
+The Foundation's endowment and charitable remainder trust asset allocation policies include allocations to non-U.S. securities that incurs foreign currency risk.
 This exposure is obtained through investment in non-U.S. equity mutual and ETF funds, and a University of California CAM commingled non-U.S. equity fund.
 These funds may hold foreign currency denominated investments.
-The Foundation's investment policy with respect to foreign currency risk restricts investments to U.S. dollar-denominated securities.

-At June 30, 2019 and 2018, the U.S. dollar balances of investments that carry foreign currency risk type are as follows:
+At June 30, 2020 and 2019, the U.S. dollar balances of investments that carry foreign currency risk type are as follows:

-2019 2018
+2020 2019

+Commingled funds

-Commingled funds Non-U.S. equity funds \$ 37,382,618 \$ 71,058,162
+Non-U.S. equity funds \$ 80,490 \$ 37,382,618

-\$ 37,382,618 \$ 71,058,162
+\$ 80,490 \$ 37,382,618